MarcDerhammer/DiscordAIBot/README.md

 - `IGNORE_BOTS`: Set this to `false` if you want the bot to respond to other bots (default: `true`) (This can become expensive/chaotic so be careful)
 - `IGNORE_EVERYONE`: Set this to `false` if you want the bot to respond to messages that mention `@everyone` or `@here` (default: `true`)
 - `DISCLAIMER`: This message will be sent immediatly before the first chat response is sent.
 [OpenAI Policy](https://openai.com/policies/usage-policies) requires chatbots to disclose that users are interacting with an AI system.
 Read the [OpenAI Policy](https://openai.com/policies/usage-policies) for more information on how to comply with their policies.
+- `MAX_TOKENS_PER_MESSAGE`: Set a limit for the number of tokens used per chat completion.
+If you set this number too small the bot won't "remember" many past messages, but if you set it too high, your bill will be higher.
+By default it's the max of the model.
+[See here for more info](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)

 ## Memory and Token Limit